-In this article, we’re going to review the difference between Jetpack Workflow vs Karbon.
+In this article, we’re going to review the difference between Jetpack Workflow vs Karbon.vs.

-Both tools are built for accounting firms, and while there are similarities between the tool, there are also important differences between the two products.
+Both tools are built for improving your workflow but only one is built only for accountants.
+While there are similarities between the two, there are also some important differences between the two products.

 A common question is price, so we can start there!
 As accounting professionals, price and ROI is very important when reviewing a new tool.

-As mentioned, both products are “everything included’ outside of the per user.
-Jetpack also includes unlimited document management storage as well.
+As mentioned, both products are “everything included’ outside of the per user price.
+This means you have unlimited use of all contained features.